Ranking

 - With Creamed Tuna

-- Basically just mayo with tuna, like you’re making a tuna sandwhich.
+- Basically just mayo with tuna, like you’re making a tuna sandwich.
 Then add whatever you have: garlic or onion, salt, pepper, dark soy sauce, sririacha

 - Mix that all up, and plop it onto the prepared noodles (cooked and sauce mixed already) and then mix it in.